College of physical education and sports sciences for Girls

 Sustainable Development Goals

-The Sustainable Development Goals are a plan to achieve a better and more sustainable future for all.
-These goals address the global challenges we face, including those related to poverty, inequality, climate, environmental degradation, prosperity, peace and Justice.
-In addition to the interconnectedness of the goals, ensuring that no one is left behind is crucial, so achieving each goal by 2030 is important.
-Click on any specific goal below for a fuller breakdown of each challenge and problem.
+The Sustainable Development Goals (SDGs) are a plan to achieve a better and more sustainable future for all.
+They address global challenges such as poverty, inequality, climate change, environmental degradation, prosperity, peace, and justice.
+The interlinked nature of these goals ensures that no one is left behind, aiming to achieve all goals by 2030.
+Click on any specific goal below for detailed information on each challenge and issue.

-Read about the necessity of the Sustainable Development Goals to bring about a recovery that leads to the creation of more environmentally friendly and inclusive economies, as well as stronger and more resilient societies, as mentioned by the United Nations organization.
+Additionally, learn about the necessity of the SDGs in fostering a green recovery that leads to more inclusive economies and stronger, more resilient communities, as highlighted by the United Nations.

-The Sustainable Development Goals are a plan to achieve a better and more sustainable future for all.
-These goals address the global challenges we face, including those related to poverty, inequality, climate, environmental degradation, prosperity, peace and Justice.
-In addition to the interconnectedness of the goals, ensuring that no one is left behind is crucial, so achieving each goal by 2030 is important.
-Click on any specific goal below for a fuller breakdown of each challenge and problem.
+The Sustainable Development Goals (SDGs) are a plan to achieve a better and more sustainable future for all.
+They address global challenges such as poverty, inequality, climate change, environmental degradation, prosperity, peace, and justice.
+The interlinked nature of these goals ensures that no one is left behind, aiming to achieve all goals by 2030.
+Click on any specific goal below for detailed information on each challenge and issue.

-Read about the necessity of the Sustainable Development Goals to bring about a recovery that leads to the creation of more environmentally friendly and inclusive economies, as well as stronger and more resilient societies, as mentioned by the United Nations organization.
+Additionally, learn about the necessity of the SDGs in fostering a green recovery that leads to more inclusive economies and stronger, more resilient communities, as highlighted by the United Nations.

 The second goal